C0d3-5t3w/.5t3w/README.md

 - Use responsibly and only on networks you own or have permission to test
 - Port scanning and vulnerability assessment may trigger network security alerts
 - Vulnerability scans can be intrusive and may impact target system performance
+- **Association attacks are highly disruptive** and may violate computer crime laws
+- **WiFi attacks can interfere with legitimate network operations** and cause service outages
-- Consider legal implications before deployment, especially for vulnerability scanning
+- Consider legal implications before deployment, especially for vulnerability scanning and WiFi attacks
 - Monitor disk usage, especially for continuous capture and scanning modes
 - Vulnerability scan results may contain sensitive security information - secure appropriately
 - Some vulnerability tests may cause service disruption on target systems
+- **Association attacks should only be used on networks you own or have explicit permission to test**
+- **Deauthentication and disassociation attacks may violate FCC regulations** in some jurisdictions
+- **Always comply with local laws and regulations regarding WiFi security testing**

 ---